cloudacademypilot/mlops-with-azure-machine-learning/steps/5_working-with-environments-in-github-actions/documentation.md

 Create one GitHub Actions workflow, triggered by changes being pushed to the main branch, with two jobs:

-- The experiment job that trains the model using the wine-quality dataset in the development environment.
+- The experiment job that trains the model using the nyc-taxi-data dataset in the development environment.
 - The production job that trains the model in the production environment.

 Add a condition that the production job is only allowed to run when the experiment job ran successfully.
 Success means that the Azure Machine Learning job ran successfully too.